 - 1 teaspoon pure vanilla extract

-- Cook's note: The ingredients above are for a vegan option.
+- The ingredients above are for a vegan option.
 Feel free to substitute the coconut and almond milk for regular whole milk.
-However, the coconut and almond milk add a fabulous flavor to the oatmeal.
+However the coconut and almond milk add a fabulous flavor to the oatmeal.

-- In a large container with a tight-fitting lid, add all the oatmeal ingredients and stir well.
+- In a large container with a tight-fitting lid, add 2 cups rolled oats, 2 Tablespoons chia seeds, ¼ teaspoon cinnamon, 2 Tablespoons coconut, 2 Tablespoons syrup, 14 ounces coconut milk, 1 cup almond milk, 1 teaspoon vanilla and stir well.
 Seal and place in the refrigerator overnight, or at least for 6 hours.

 - In a medium sauce pan, add everything EXCEPT the vanilla extract, heat over medium-high heat.